jeroeningen/advidi_test/README.md

 * HTTP authentication disabled in the test-environment, because Capybara cannot handle it.
 * For rendering the image from Amazon S3 on Heroku I used a HTML view instead of the method 'send_file'.
 * On the first request it looks to be that two requests are done, instead of one.
+* When you destroy a campaign, sometimes the app-root may crash.
+This is probably because not everything is destroyed from Redis.

 ##Benchmarking
 Please note that only the benchmarks of the current app are written down.
 I forgot to write down interim results.